 Skinny Legs Female

 It gets better.
-The best exercises for building your leg muscles are fairly simple.
-Think of exercises like goblet squats and Romanian deadlifts.
+The best exercises for building your leg muscles are simple.
+Exercises like goblet squats and Romanian deadlifts are great.
 If you can get gradually stronger at those two exercises, you can build an impressive lower body.
 You’ll notice improvements almost right away.

 Everyone is different.
-Some women naturally have thinner legs, while other women have more muscular legs.
+Some women naturally have thinner legs.
+Other women have more muscular legs.
 Some women naturally store more body fat in their legs, making their legs look more muscular.

 Different female body shapes are normal.
 If there’s one thing we’ve learned through our women’s body surveys, it is that we often find “health” the most attractive, whatever that looks like on you.
 If you improve your exercise routine, eat a better diet, and live a healthy lifestyle, you’ll see those positive changes reflected in your body.